vinivendra/Gryphon/templates.md

 Int.random(in: 0...10)    // Doesn't match
 ````

-To do that, the `0` and `index` in the template need to be replaced with placholder variables:
+To do that, the `0` and `index` in the template need to be replaced with placeholder variables:

 ```` swift
 func gryphonTemplates() {